What size garden room do I need without planning permission?

 Listed buildings are buildings that the government has deemed to be of cultural or historical significance.
 Laws are in place to protect these buildings in order to preserve their original appearance.

-No structural change can be made to a listed building without planning permission.
+You cannot make any structural changes to a listed building without obtaining planning permission.
 As such, planning permission will almost certainly be required to build a garden room for a listed property.
 The same is the case for homes in conservation areas, article 4 directions or Areas of Outstanding Natural Beauty (AONBs).

 If your home lies on designated land, it could be possible to build one without planning permission if it is located more than 20 metres from the original building and is less than 10m x 10m in size.